-Cancers starting in different sections of the stomach may cause different symptoms and tend to have different outcomes.
-The cancer’s location can also affect the treatment options.
-For example, cancers that start at the GE junction are staged and treated the same as cancers of the esophagus.
+Cancer starting in different sections of the stomach may cause different cancer symptoms and tend to have different outcomes.
+The cancer location can also affect the cancer treatment options.
+For example, cancer that start at the GE junction are staged and treated the same as cancer of the esophagus.

-Most (about 90% to 95%) cancers of the stomach are adenocarcinomas.
+Most (about 90% to 95%) stomach cancer and liver cancer are adenocarcinomas.
 A stomach cancer or gastric cancer almost always is an adenocarcinoma.
 These cancers develop from the cells that form the innermost lining of the stomach (the mucosa).

-These are cancers of the immune system tissue that are sometimes found in the wall of the stomach.
-The treatment and outlook depend on the type of lymphoma.
+These are cancer of the immune system tissue that are sometimes found in the wall of the stomach.
+The cancer treatment and outlook depend on the type of lymphoma.